 Annual Institute of Missions

-Why attend AIM?
-Many reasons could be emphasized, but we would like to stress one vital element: each year we witness the Holy Spirit working in individual lives through the teaching, preaching, and testifying of other individuals.
-Throughout AIM, you can spend 26+ hours of time with Spirit-filled workers, some of whom are near the end of the race, others who are in the midst, and some who are just beginning.
-Over and over, you will witness – through testimonies around the dinner table, from instruction in the classroom, and from the preaching from the pulpit – how God can and will lead and use YOU!
+Each year, we witness the Holy Spirit working in hearts and lives.
+Throughout AIM, you can spend personal time with Spirit-filled workers, some who are nearing the end of the race, others who are in the midst, and some who are beginning.
+We believe you will witness – through testimonies around the dinner table, from instruction in the classroom, and from the preaching from the pulpit – how God can and will lead and use YOU!

 More than 30 hours of class sessions are given by a variety of instructors; session topics range from finances, taxes, retirement, and insurance to a variety of missionary preparatory classes including such subjects as deputation, prayer letters, visual presentations, field preparation, language study, cultural adaptation, and effective furlough time.
 Highlights of the week include detailed sessions on Biblical church planting, the pastor-missionary relationship, and relational classes taught from various perspectives by men and women with many years of experience in the pastorate and on mission fields – and great preaching each night!

 A Local Church Setting

 AIM is geared for serious believers who are burdened for Missions.
 The dress code is as follows: Dress-casual clothes for all class sessions and dress clothes for all evening church services.
 No denim, T-shirts, or athletic shoes are permitted during class sessions or church services.